JuaanReis/vorin/README.md

 ## Example

-Below is a real example of the tool running in a test environment (like `testphp.vulnweb.com`), showing detection of hidden directories and sensitive files:
+Below is a real example of the tool running in a test environment, showing detection of hidden directories and sensitive files:

 ![Scan Example](assets/screenshots/showing.png)